DnKiza/flek/README.md

 # flek
-It's one of my first project and it's written in Cprogramming language.
+It's one of my first project and it's written in C programming language.